hello-d-lee/conversational-agents-zeitghost/README.md

 gcloud services vpc-peerings connect --service=servicenetworking.googleapis.com --network=$VPC_NETWORK --ranges=$PEERING_RANGE_NAME --project=$PROJECT_ID
 ```

-### gcloud command to create your Vertex AI Workbench notebook:
+### Step 2: Create Vertex AI Workbench notebook using the following `gcloud` command in Cloud Shell:

-Using this base image will ensure you have the proper starting environment to use these notebooks.
-You can optionally remove the flag to add the GPU.
+* Using this base image will ensure you have the proper starting environment to use these notebooks
+* You can optionally remove the GPU-related flags

 ```bash
 INSTANCE_NAME='your-instance-name'